dd9jn/rfc4880bis/crypto-refresh.md

 An implementation MUST NOT use a symmetric algorithm that is not in the recipient's preference list.
 When encrypting to more than one recipient, the implementation finds a suitable algorithm by taking the intersection of the preferences of the recipients.
-Note that the MUST-implement algorithm, AES-128, ensures that the intersection is not null.
+Note that the MUST-implement algorithm, AES-128, ensures that the intersection is non-empty.
 The implementation may use any mechanism to pick an algorithm in the intersection.

 If an implementation can decrypt a message that a keyholder doesn't have in their preferences, the implementation SHOULD decrypt the message anyway, but MUST warn the keyholder that the protocol has been violated.